Keyboard shortcuts

 Normally, each player has insights into these important pieces of information:

-A game with Masked Walls mode enabled is different in exactly these aspects:
+A game with Masked Walls mode enabled is different in the following ways:

-- Walls on the game board are visible but have all the same neutral color, so players do not know who placed which wall (including their own placed walls)
+1. Walls on the game board are visible but have the same neutral color, so players do not know who placed which wall (including their own)

 The only way to keep track of who placed a wall is to keep notes after each and every move.
 However, there is a feature called private wall trading that might make your notes incomplete..

-This is only during game play.
-When the game is finished all wall information is revealed as normal.
+The neutral wall coloring and hiding of available walls for each player is only done while the game is Active.
+When the game is Finished all wall information is revealed as normal.

 Invisible Walls